A patchy-particle 3-dimensional octagonal quasicrystal: An ideal octagonal quasicrystal

 To apply this approach, we first need an ideal 3D octagonal QC to provide a basis for the patchy-particle designs.
-Our starting point is the 2D Ammann-Beenker tiling \cite{Grunbaum} that can, for example, be derived by projection of a 4D hypercubic lattice into 2D (Supplementary Section S2).
+Our starting point is the 2D Ammann-Beenker tiling \cite{Grunbaum} that can, for example, be derived by projection of a 4D hypercubic lattice into 2D (Supplementary Section S1).
 The tiling consists of squares and rhombi (with internal angles of 45$^\circ$ and 135$^\circ$) with the edges of these polygons being equally likely to be oriented along eight equivalent directions.
-The simplest way to create a 3D octagonal QC from this tiling would be to place particles at the vertices and have a simple periodic stacking of identical Ammann-Beenker layers (as was done in Ref.\ \cite{Tracey21} for a dodecagonal QC example).
-However, it is not feasible to realize this structure with patchy particles of well-defined radii and with bonds along the edges of the tiling because the distance across a rhomboidal tile is 0.7654 of the tile edge length and hence would lead to particle overlaps.
-Instead, we explored displacing particles placed at the vertices of the Ammann-Beenker tiling in $z$ so that only tile edges correspond to bonds.
+The simplest way to create a 3D octagonal QC from this tiling would be to place particles at the vertices and have a simple periodic stacking of identical Ammann-Beenker layers (as was done in Ref.\ \onlinecite{Tracey21} for a dodecagonal QC example).
+However, it is not feasible to realize this structure with patchy particles of well-defined radii and with bonds along the edges of the tiling because the distance across the short diagonal of a rhomboidal tile is 0.7654 of the tile edge length and hence would lead to particle overlaps.
+Instead, we explored how to place particles at the vertices of the Ammann-Beenker tiling at different heights in $z$ so that only tile edges correspond to bonds and there are no particle overlaps.
 Our solution is presented in Fig.\ \ref{fig:ideal}.
 Each bond has a component in the $z$-direction of $\pm c/4$ where $c$ is the periodic repeat in that direction.
-The rhombi become right- or left-handed helices with a pitch length of $c$, whereas the squares remain as a closed circuit of bonds, but where the pairs of diagonally-opposite particles are displaced by $c/4$ (Fig.\ \ref{fig:ideal}(b)).
+The rhombi become right- or left-handed helices with a pitch length of $c$, whereas the squares remain as a closed circuit of bonds, but where the pairs of diagonally-opposite particles are displaced by $c/4$ (Fig.\ \ref{fig:ideal}(c)).
 We choose $c$ so that the distance between particles across the short diagonal of the projected rhombi matches the next-neighbour distance across the diagonals of the squares.

 The coordination number distribution for this ideal QC is the same as for the vertices in the Ammann-Beenker tiling with local environments having from 3 to 8 neighbours.
-Each of the environments is a sub-environment of the 8-coordinate environment, which involves eight-equivalent bonds in a $D_{4d}$ geometry (Fig.\ \ref{fig:ideal}(c)).
+Each of the environments is a sub-environment of the 8-coordinate environment, which involves eight-equivalent bonds in a $D_{4d}$ geometry (Fig.\ \ref{fig:ideal_env}(a)).
 The average coordination number is four.